katanemo/arch/demos/hr_agent/README.md

    sh run_demo.sh
    ```
 3. Navigate to http://localhost:18080/
-4. Tell me what can you do for me?"
+4. "Can you give me workforce data for asia?"